Photo of a blue lake with mountains in the distance

 Mission

 Happyfeed was created by a mechanical engineer with a passion for design and love of experimentation.
 Every new feature is constantly improved upon and takes advantage of the latest technologies.
-I value feedback from users above all else.
-Though I may not build every single suggestion, each conversation helps me learn more about how Happyfeed is used and how to steer the product in the right direction.
+We value feedback from users above all else.
+Though we may not build every single suggestion, each conversation helps us learn more about how Happyfeed is used and how to steer the product in the right direction.

-I believe that mental health is better with support.
+We believe that mental health is better with support.
 Friendship and social support are major factors in our well-being and happy moments should be shared (appropriately).
-I'm constantly trying to find the balance between creating private memories and selective sharing to enhance those moments.
+We're constantly trying to find the balance between creating private memories and selective sharing to enhance those moments.

-My goal is to build something that will last for decades while you find more happiness.
-I get excited about finding new ways to bring positive psychology research into simple, delightful experience in our little app.
+Our goal is to build something that will last a lifetime while you find more happiness.
+We get excited about finding new ways to bring positive psychology research into simple, delightful experience in our little app.

 Building Community

-Happyfeed has a tiny team behind it (just me, Matt), but I'm thrilled to have some very passionate users - many having completed 1000's of days in the app.
-Hearing from people in the community almost always leads to improvements in the app.
+Happyfeed has a tiny team behind it, but we're thrilled to have some very passionate users - many having added years of memories in the app Hearing from people in the community almost always leads to improvements in the app.
 That could mean coming up with new feature idea, having an honest conversation about how someone uses Happyfeed, or just using the product and telling your friends.

 Or try out the Plus version to support this journey 😄